Gediminas/vss2git/README.txt

 INFO
 --------------------------------------------------------------------------------

-This tool converts Microsoft Visual SourceSafe database to GIT repository
+This console application converts Microsoft Visual SourceSafe database to GIT repository

 Simple cycle "ss get" "git commit" is used.
-Commits are grouped by user but spliter by date
+Commits are grouped by user but split by date